trybotics/quickbooks-demo-app/README.md

 npm install

+npm start

+Backend will run on port http://localhost:8080

-npm start  (Backend will run on port http://localhost:8080)
+Swagger UI will run on port http://localhost:8080/api-docs

-Open http://localhost:8080/api-docs in your browser
+npm run test (For testing the api)

+npm run dev-test (For testing the api with watcher)